Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Thu Oct 24 2024`
+Last update on `Fri Oct 25 2024`

-**68 day before 2025 ⏱** days before new years
+**67 day before 2025 ⏱** days before new years

-This README.md is updated with cruelty, ❤️
+This README.md is updated with horror, ❤️